Ibrashige/TagPod/README.md

 *SCL and SDA lines are shared between each MCU (i.e connect ESP32's pin 22 to Teensy 3.2's pin 19 and so on).*

 ## Known Bugs
-1. Using the buzzer with other parts (particularly the display) in the same sketch causes the program to freeze.
-(Investigate the pin used for the buzzer and what effects it may have on other pins)
+1. Display updates when the weight is not changed, set weight and other variables to zero on sale screen

-2. Everytime the display is updated, the led flickers.
+2. Everytime the display is updated while dispensing, the pushbutton switch lags the motor and a preformance latency is intoduced when dispensing.
 (Investigate the relevant pins/wiring).

+3. Scale is off by -0.5 kg.
+Find a way to reduce deviance between theoretical and actual value.

 ## To-Do
 1. Add logic to connect  to wi-fi and integrate with Google Cloud IoT Core.
 2. Add logic to easily configure Wi-Fi credentials.
-3. Current scale logic is for testing purposes (weight is added rather than being subracted), modify it for real-world use.